Do you teach collaboration in your classroom? Or do you just assume that students will figure it out? Or that someone taught them long ago?

 Before launching into literature circles, fishbowl discussions, Harkness, the socratic method, or any other discussion or small group pedagogy, let’s teach students HOW to work together.

 It won’t look the same in every classroom, or even every group.
-But you can help students discover what works for them, and what some of the universal guiding principals are.
+But you can help students discover what works for them, and what some of the universal guiding principles are.

 Here are five ways to take the guesswork out of group work (scroll down for a free curriculum set to help you make this easy!).